 - Refresh re-establishes an updated connection to your current folder

-- Upload from Disk opens your System Browser to upload an asset to your current Connector folder
+- Upload from Disk opens your System file browser to upload an asset to your current connector folder

 - Compound Doc Info ensures HTTP links record a proper ID on the Nuxeo Server

-- About Silicon Publishing takes you to siliconpublishing.com
+- About Silicon Publishing takes you to https://siliconpublishing.com

 We can use the above menu items to work with the Nuxeo repository from within the Creative Cloud application